McShare/xenforo-markdown/README.md

 - [Prism](https://prismjs.com) - Code highlighting.
 - [js-xss](https://github.com/leizongmin/js-xss) - Some part of XSS prevention.

-**Please make sure all of above is are loaded before `xf-markdown.js`, regardless of order.
+**Please make sure all of above are loaded before `xf-markdown.js`, regardless of order.
 Missing of any of them will cause failure.**

 ## Usage